behrezaie/Machine-Learning/README.md

-In this repository you will find some of the sample Machine Learning applications I have developed.
+In this repository I have listed few interesting notebooks regarding Machine Learning.
+You will find some notebooks from the ML book that I love, some notebooks about the general ML knowledge, as well as some of the public projects I have created.